messman/node-mono-builder/README.md

 ## What?

-This tool exposes a CLI to:
+This package exposes a library to:
 - Run commands from the `package.json scripts` of local projects in dependency order
 - Publish local projects to an internal repository like [Verdaccio](https://github.com/verdaccio/verdaccio) running on your machine or in Docker and pull in those published projects to consuming local projects with a single command (instead of using symlinks)